shimman-dev/laundry.nvim/README.md

         "nvim-treesitter/nvim-treesitter",
     },
     opts = {
-		-- NOTE: not initially set to true, most opt-in the plugin -- Whether to automatically fold imports when opening files auto_fold = false,
+		-- NOTE: not initially set to true, must opt-in the plugin -- Whether to automatically fold imports when opening files auto_fold = false,